Fat Planet – a radio show and award-winning blog, exploring vital music cultures from around the world (FBi Radio).

-Fat Planet was broadcast on FBi from 2003-2008 and ABC’s Double J from 2017- 2018, and featured interviews with Bjork, Fever Ray, Irmin Schmidt from Can, Mad Professor, Cibo Matto‘s Miho Hatori and many more.
-Fat Planet continues as a segment on Double J’s Arvos program in 2019.
+Fat Planet was broadcast on FBi from 2003-2008, returning to ABC’s Double J from 2017- 2018.
+During the FBI Radio run, the program featured interviews with Fever Ray, Irmin Schmidt from Can, Cibo Matto‘s Miho Hatori and many more.

 For more underground global music, check out my new music podcast, Freak Wave.

 Listen – Spotify Playlists.

 Lindstrom (July 2007)

 Filastine (October 2006)

 OMFO (August 2006)

 CSS / Cansei De Ser Sexy (July 2006)